PrzemekSkw/totp-sync/README.md

 docker compose up -d --build
 ```

-Your `.env` file will be preserved during updates.
+Your `.env` file and database will be preserved during updates.

 ## ⚙️ Configuration